-When it comes to the biggest bang for your home investing buck, few renovations and upgrades can compete with that of new windows.
-New windows will improve the look of your home, not to mention make it more energy efficient.
+When it comes to the biggest bang for your home investing buck, few renovations and upgrades can compete with new windows.
+New windows will improve your home’s curb appeal, not to mention make it more energy efficient.
 This way, you'll not only boost the value of your property, but you'll also cut down on your heating and cooling bills throughout the rest of the year.
 It's a win-win investment.

-However, you might be stuck on what kind of window materials you should be using.
+However, you might be stuck on what kind of window materials you should choose.
 When making a window material comparison, you'll discover vinyl and composite are the two most commonly offered types of windows.
-But what is the best material for window replacement in Northern, VA?
+But what is the best material for window replacement in northern Virginia?
 Here is what you need to know about the two to help you decide.

-What Is The Difference Between Vinyl and Composite?
+What Is the Difference Between Vinyl and Composite Windows?

 Are Composite Windows Better Than Vinyl?

 Fiberglass composite windows outperform vinyl windows in every category but one, which is cost.
 If this is your biggest deciding factor, you’ll be sacrificing a longer lifespan, energy efficiency, and possibly appearance.
 If you’re not sure if fiberglass composite windows will fit within your budget, speak with a window installation expert to do an assessment and talk about your options.

 New replacement windows will almost always improve your curb appeal and energy efficiency, especially if your windows are decades old and bring down the look of your home.
 To learn more about your window options, to ask questions, and discuss what will fit within your budget, contact Window and Door Showplace.
 We have the experience you’ll need when replacing your windows as well as three showrooms in Northern Virginia to see samples of some of the best choices on the market today.
 Schedule a consultation and we’d be happy to answer all of your questions about the process and what new windows can do for your home.